daad15/SmartMethods_IOT_2022/RobotControlPanel/README.md

 ## Robot Control Panel Interface
-design an interface to control the movement of robot which could be (forward, left, backward, right).
+Design an interface to control the movement of the robot which could be in (forward, left, backward, right) direction.
 When user click on a certain direction the movement will be stored in a database. <br>
 ## Prerequisite
 - Apache Server to run PHP code